Production Diary

 December 2007, January & July 2008:

 It's been awhile since I've updated this production diary, and a lot of that is, as usual, because my film festival career keeps me too busy for the first half of the year that I can barely think about this project.
 So let's start with December.
-I wasn't able to get back down to Birmingham, Alabama to interview Jan Hathaway during her brief annual visit home for the holidays.
+I wasn't able to get back down to Birmingham, Alabama to interview Janice Hathaway during her brief annual visit home for the holidays.
 Lee Shook graciously stepped in and shot a wonderful interview with Jan for me.
-Jan currently lives in Hawaii, which if I'd known that two years ago when I was in Hawaii, I would've loved to have interviewed her there - what a change in scenery that would have added to the film!
+Janice currently lives in Hawaii, which if I'd known that two years ago when I was in Hawaii, I would've loved to have interviewed her there - what a change in scenery that would have added to the film!

 A few weeks later in January, I was out in Park City, Utah serving on the jury at the Slamdance Film Festival, and also working as a projectionist.
 While there, I got to project the World Premiere of Kim Shively & Chris Bagley's documentary, WESLEY WILLIS'S JOYRIDES.
 After the screening, I got into a cool-obscure-music conversation with Kim and Chris and some of their friends that were hanging around.
 One of the group, Skinny Jim Compton from Denver, Colorado, mentioned that he is a huge Fred Lane fanatic, so I arranged to interview him while he was in town.
 Thanks to Kim and Chris for hooking me up with a camera, a blank tape, and a camera operator (Jon Firestone).